awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.Shared.md

 1. At the bottom of the console, choose the **Inbound Rules** tab, and then choose **Edit**\.

-1. Set these values, as shown following:
+1. Set these values, as shown following\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Oracle.Resources.Shared.html)
 ![\[Inbound Rules information\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/Siebel-InboundRules.png)